Mass of the Fermenting Dregs: Reformation (2015–present)

 In December the M.o.F.D website started to update, deleting the departing letter on the website.
 Natsuko Miyamoto sent hints on Twitter about M.o.F.D, and the band was later confirmed to play on the New Year's Q2 Concert, thus confirming the reunion of the band.
 In May 2016, the band played in three Canadian cities on the "Next Music From Tokyo" concert tour.

 On 1 August 2022, the M.o.F.D. website was updated, announcing a new album titled "Awakening:Sleeping."
 Similar announcements were made on the same day on the band's Instagram account as well as Natsuko Miyamoto's account with a digital release marked for 17 August 2022, as well as a CD release on 7 October.
 The band also announced that they would be planning to do a European Tour the following year.
 On 9 September, the band had opened up for HARU NEMURI at the WWW X Shibuya before heading out on their second U.S. Tour.

+On 14 August 2026, the band released their sixth album, Iwaou.
+Days prior, the band announced a tour in support of the album.

 Style and influences

-The band's sound is often compared to that of other influential Japanese post-hardcore acts, notably NUMBER GIRL (ナンバー・ガール).
-They are often associated with the alternative/progressive rock act 9mm Parabellum Bullet(キューミリ・パラベラム・バレット), with whom they toured in early 2009.
+The band's sound is often compared to that of other influential Japanese post-hardcore acts, notably Number Girl.
+They are often associated with the alternative/progressive rock act 9mm Parabellum Bullet, with whom they toured in early 2009.
 The English version of the band's website also claims western alternative rock bands Sugar, The Wedding Present, and The Smashing Pumpkins as influences on their songwriting.